anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 ## Dots

-The dots have very simple physics applied to them.
+The dots have basic physics applied to them.
-We have to keep track of the dots’ current and old positions to add the physics behavior to them — you'll see this when we actually implement it.
+We have to keep track of the dots’ current and old positions to add the physics behavior to them — you'll see this when we implement it.

 ```js {4-5}
 // Dot.js